rfivet/rfivet.github.io/stm32bringup/24_stm32flash.md

-2.4 stm32flash
+# 2.4 stm32flash

 So far I have been flashing boards via UART or SWD interface using STM32 Cube Programmer.
-An alternative to flash via UART is **stm32flash**.
+An open source alternative to flash via UART is **stm32flash**.

 ## Linux Build and Install